 The Department of the Interior (DOI) is committed to making its ICT accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973, as amended.
 If an individual with a disability believes that a bureau or office has failed to procure ICT conforming to Section 508, that individual has the right to file a complaint with the DOI Office of Diversity, Inclusion and Civil Rights (ODICR).

-The OCR shall apply the complaint procedures outlined in 43 CFR Part 17, Subpart E, which are established to implement Section 504 for resolving allegations of discrimination in a Federally conducted program or activity.
-Complaints must be submitted in writing to DOI’s OCR at the following address:
+The ODICR shall apply the complaint procedures outlined in 43 CFR Part 17, Subpart E, which are established to implement Section 504 for resolving allegations of discrimination in a Federally conducted program or activity.
+Complaints must be submitted in writing to DOI’s ODICR at the following address:

 U.S. Department of the Interior

 Attn: Director, Office of Diversity, Inclusion and Civil Rights

 Washington, D.C.
 20240